-- A typical phone call lasts about an hour and begins with the privacy disclosure.
-Your counselor will then take time to answer any questions you may have.
-You will then be asked to discuss your specific hardship (the reason you're having difficulty making payments), which will give your counselor an accurate understanding of your situation in order to make the best possible recommendation.
+A typical phone call lasts about an hour and begins with the privacy disclosure.
+Your counselor will always take time to answer any questions you may have throughout the session.

-- You will then review an action plan, which your counselor will create based on the information covered in the session.
+You will then review an action plan, which your counselor will create based on the information covered in the session, including your personal input.
 You will receive a written copy of the action plan, which will be used to prepare a recommendation to your lender based on the option you choose (if you choose an option).

-- In the event you are not able to work with the lender to keep your home, you will be told what to expect and you may be offered a post-foreclosure counseling session.
+In the event you are not able to work with the lender to keep your home, your counselor will walk you through your next steps.
+Depending on your circumstances, you may be offered a post-foreclosure counseling session.
 In this session you will learn more about what to expect after you transition out of the home.

 If you are already in foreclosure, the most important thing you can do is stay in contact with your lender and seek help as soon as possible.
 While the foreclosure process varies by state, there a number of options that may allow you to slow or suspend the foreclosure activity — all of which your counselor can explain to you in detail.

 But it all begins by taking the first step and reaching out for help.
 So don’t wait any longer.
-Call a HUD-certified housing counselor today, or fill out this easy online form, and begin the path to your best financial future.
+Call a HUD-certified housing counselor today.